 Step 1: Clone the Sample Project

-The Appium Quickstart for Java demo repo contains all the project files necessary to execute a test against a mobile app or a web app accessed through a mobile browser.
+The Appium Quickstart for Java demo repository contains all the project files necessary to run a test against a mobile app or a web app accessed through a mobile browser.
 Clone the project in your local environment to get started.

 git clone https://github.com/saucelabs-training/quickstart-appium-java.git